CaptEmulation/nitrogen-website/source/docs/nitrogen/service.md

 Service.authenticate(principal, callback)
 -----------------------------------------
 Authenticate this principal with the Nitrogen service.
 The mechanism used to authenticate depends on the type of principal.
-For users, an email and password is used, otherwise the secret generated during creation is used.
+For users, an email and password is used.
+For other principals public key encryption is verify a signed nonce value for authentication.

 **Parameters**

 **principal**:  *Object*,  The principal to authenticate with this service.
-The principal should include the email/password for a user principal or the secret for other principal types.
+The principal should include the email/password for a user principal or the private_key for other principal types.

 **callback**:  *Function*,  Callback function with signature f(err, session, principal).